tandrewnichols/varity/README.md

 });
 ```

 Now, if you call wrapped with a string and an object, it will pass them on to your function (nothing fantastic about that part).
 However, if you call wrapped with only a string, varity will pass the string and `undefined` to your function.
 I know you're thinking "Javascript does that by default.
 Why should I add this extra layer of abstraction?"
-Here's where it's useful: if you pass only an object to the wrapped function, varity will pass `undefined` and the object as parameters to the function.
+Here's where it's useful: if you pass only an object to the wrapped function, varity will pass `undefined` as the first parameter and the object as the second parameter.
 No need to test `if (typeof url === 'object')`!

 Varity recognizes (out of the box) the following types: